pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 }
 ```

 To populate these index fields, we modify the [RxPipeline](../rx-pipeline.md) handler accding to the **Distance to samples** method.
-We calculate the distance between the document's embedding and our set of index vectors.
-The calculated distances are converted to strings and stored in the appropriate index fields:
+We calculate the distance between the document's embedding and our set of `5` index vectors.
+The calculated distances are converted to `string` and stored in the appropriate index fields:

 ```ts
 import { euclideanDistance } from 'rxdb/plugins/vector';